stevemclaugh/preservation-torrent/README.md

 - Each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.

 - Each torrent should contain no more than 400–500 individual files.
-If a single torrent points to too many files, participants' clients may slow down or crash.
+If a single torrent points to too many files, participants' clients may lag or crash.

 ### Datasets need not be bundled thematically.